urielsalis/prall/README.md

 # prall
-Filters subreddits from /r/all based on your a multi named "prall"
+Filters subreddits from /r/all based on your multi named "prall"

 ## TODO: